lgatto/lgatto.github.io/_drafts/2017-09-24-EPFL-open-science.md

 to improve open research and open ECR:

-1. Sign the Declaration on Research Assessment ([DORA](http://www.ascb.org/dora/)), that will make hiring and promotion criteria explicit and highlight that the content and quality of research outputs are more important than the venue they are published in.
+1. Sign the Declaration on Research Assessment ([DORA](http://www.ascb.org/dora/)), make hiring and promotion criteria explicit and highlight that the content and quality of research outputs are more important than the venue they are published in.
-2. Positively value the commitment of open research and publishing practices when considering candidates for positions and promotions.
+2. Positively value the commitment to open research and publishing practices when considering candidates for positions and promotions.
 3. Endorse immediate open publishing, favouring publications in journals that are 100% open access.